turbot/guardrails-docs/docs/getting-started/getting-started-gcp/enable-policy-pack/index.md

 ## Step 1: Review bucket access control

 Check the configuration of the bucket you created in [Observe GCP activity](/guardrails/docs/runbooks/getting-started-gcp/observe-gcp-activity).
 In that  guide you switched your test bucket from uniform to fine-grained access.
-Verify that is the configuration.
+Verify that’s still the case.

-## Step 2: Review GCP controls for bucket uniform access
+## Step 2: Check the Guardrails control for access control

 You bookmarked the `Controls by State` report in [Connect a Project](/guardrails/docs/getting-started/getting-started-gcp/observe-gcp-activity), go there now.

-Set the `Type` filter to `GCP > Storage > Bucket > Access Control` and search for the name of your bucket.
+Set the `Type` filter to `GCP > Storage > Bucket > Access Control` and search for your bucket.

 <p><img alt="gcp-search-bucket-access-control" src="/images/docs/guardrails/getting-started/getting-started-gcp/enable-policy-pack/gcp-search-bucket-access-control.png"/></p>